 - Grab: the local Uber replacement, very cheap, extremely popular, but the quality of service is pretty shifting; Download Grab.

 And the food?
-Have a look:
+Just have a look:

 Thai, Malaysian, Japanese, Korean, Indian, Vietnamese, Chinese, Burmese, I could go on all night… It’s a glutton’s heaven.

-6. Sleep Tight – Look for Alternatives to Marina Bay Sands
+6. Sleep tight.
+Look for alternatives to Marina Bay Sands

 That would be WITHOUT breakfast.

 But worry not, although finding budget accommodation in Singapore may require some effort, consider one of the following if you’re really strapped for cash:

 - Check out Chinatown, Little India, Bugis and Kampong Glam areas for cheaper lodgings.
 These districts typically offer more affordable accommodation.